rjurney/enron-avro/README.md

     Start Date: 2/2/02; HourAhead hour: 11;  HourAhead schedule download failed.
 Manual intervention required. |
     +-----------------------------------------------+---------------------+----------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+-------------------------------------+--------------------------------------------------------------------------------------------------------------+
     1 row in set (0.04 sec)

-With our data in Avro format, we'll be able to more easily access email as documents to analyze both their structured and unstructured components with whatever tools we prefer.
+This is painful, to say the least.
+In contrast, with our data in Avro encoded document format, we'll be able to more easily access email to analyze both their structured and unstructured components with whatever tools we prefer.

 ### Dumping MySQL to Tab-Delimited